Pandora Avenue – Store Street

 This landmark building at the northeast corner of Store Street and Pandora Avenue is now Swan’s Hotel & Brewpub at 506 Pandora Avenue.

 It was originally built in 1913 by architect Milo S. Farwell as a warehouse for Scott & Peden, a feed and grain dealer.
-The building was converted into Swan’s Hotel in 1987 by Michael Williams.
+The building was converted into Swan’s Hotel in 1987 by Michael Williams, who bequeathed the building to its current owner, the University of Victoria.

 Here is a map showing the location of 506 Pandora Avenue: